Chenning04/peigy/docs/source/Minimal Usage.rst

     fig1.savefig('UV_dynamics.png')

 .. line-block::
-    You may notice the the equilibrium state is almost zero --- something interesting must be happening.
-Let's see more by looking at population distribution heatmaps:
+    We notice the populations quickly decrease to a near-zero equilibrium -- something interesting must have happened.
+Let's see more by the population distribution heatmaps:

 .. code-block:: python